wade-loccisano/resume/README.md

 - Directed the integration and synchronization of data across customer identity, maintenance requests, and parts inventory systems, optimizing operational efficiency and data consistency.
 - Leveraged Swagger to generate REST APIs, facilitating seamless communication and interoperability between disparate systems and services.
-- Utilized a robust tech stack comprising TypeScript, Angular, and AngularJS, .NET to develop feature-rich, scalable applications that met the dynamic needs of the aviation industry.
+- Utilized a robust tech stack comprising TypeScript, Angular 12, .NET, and Postgresql to develop feature-rich, scalable applications that met the needs of the aviation industry.
 - Played a pivotal role in enhancing user authorization, authentication, and permissions, providing customers and administrators with the functionality to make informed decisions and drive operational excellence.

 ## Certifications